intermine/im-docs/docs/get-started/tutorial/index.rst

 BioTestMine Post Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following `<post-process>` targets are included in the BioTestMine `project.xml`.
-The post-processes are run as a single stage of the build process.

 Run queries listed here before and after running the post-processing to see examples of what each step does.

 `create-references`
 ^^^^^^^^^^^^^^^^^^^^^^^

 This fills in some shortcut references in the data model to make querying easier.
 For example, `Gene` has a collection of `transcripts` and `Transcript` has a collection of `exons`.  `create-references` will follow these collections and create a `gene` reference in `Exon` and the corresponding `exons` collection in `Gene`.

 .. code-block:: sql